Bongbong Marcos Jr., the rise of the phoenix, or the Aquino karma?

-Robredo dropped the yellow color to pink, in effect ending the yellow era.
+Robredo dropped the yellow color to pink, ending the yellow era.

 Stop a Marcos presidency.

-The return of the Marcos to Malacañang in 2022
+The return of Marcos to Malacañang in 2022

 Bongbong Marcos Jr. rises like the phoenix

 Perhaps too much hatred drove Pinoys to sympathize with the Marcoses.
 They never retaliated as the yellow army spewed more hate than unity.
-After all, we reap what we sow.
+Perhaps, they reaped what we sowed.

 As the world condemns the Marcoses to ashes, the phoenix rises and is made stronger by the very movement that killed them in the first place.